andyjdavis/node-materialized-path/README.md

     ]
 ```

-See src/index.test.ts for a thorough examination of this module's behaviour.
+See src/index.test.ts for a more thorough examination of this module's behaviour.